LukaszLuminski/BudgetCalculator/README.md

 # BudgetCalculator

-A simple app I've built to practice CSS, working with numbers in JavaScript and using HTML localStorage.
+A simple app I've built to practice CSS, working with numbers in ES6 JavaScript and using HTML5 localStorage.